lydxlx1/lydxlx1.github.io/_posts/2023-06-04-chatgpt-replace-gabagge-bin.md

 {:toc}

 I asked ChatGPT to prepare me an email draft for requesting a replacement of my damaged green garbage bin.
-It worked very well -- I just needed to copy and paste the email to the city service, and I got the reply from the city on the next business and a new bin on the garbage collection day!
+It worked very well -- I just needed to copy and paste the email to the city service, and I got the reply from the city on the next business day and received a new bin on the garbage collection day!

 ## ChatGPT drafted email